 On behalf of the members of Kenyon's Campus Safety, I want to thank you for your interest in our Annual Security and Fire Safety Report.
 We publish this report because it contains valuable information for our campus community.
-We also publish the report to comply with the important provisions of the Clery Act.
-Campus safety and security and compliance with the Clery Act should be a part of everyone's responsibility at Kenyon College.
 We encourage you to review the information we have made available to you in this report.
 You will find information about our organization including descriptions of certain services that we provide.
 You will also become familiar with our strong commitment to victims of crimes and the extensive services we make available to crime victims.
 Lastly, you will find important information about security policies and procedures on our campus, crime data and crime prevention information.
 We join President Decatur in the commitment to foster a secure and supportive environment at Kenyon College.
 We are proud to be an integral part of the College's tradition of excellence.
 Campus safety and security is a collaborative effort at Kenyon.
 We partner with the many departments that have a critical role in fostering campus safety, including the Student Affairs Division, the Office for Civil Rights/Title IX and other offices.
 It has always been our goal to provide the highest quality of public safety services to the College community, and we are honored to collaborate with the entire Kenyon community.
 The men and women of Campus Safety are committed to making the College campus a safe place in which to live, work and study.